GuiMarques98/fix10/DOCUMENT.md

 All the tasks mentioned here are disabled with the `schtasks` command.

 ## Microsoft Compatibility Appraiser
 This scheduled task is used with the Customer Experience Improvement Program (CEIP), and is disabled, since Fix10.bat opts the computer out from CEIP.
-The task itself is used to check for program compatibility upon a major Windows 10 update, and could even be connected to program uninstallations on upgrades.
+The task itself is used to check for program compatibility upon a major Windows 10 update, and could even be responsible for programs being uninstalled on upgrades.

 ## ProgramDataUpdater
 This scheduled task is used with the Customer Experience Improvement Program (CEIP), and is disabled, since Fix10.bat opts the computer out from CEIP.
 Based on the task's name, it is used to collect program data of some kind.

 ## Consolidator, KernelCeipTask, UsbCeip
 These scheduled tasks are used with the Customer Experience Improvement Program (CEIP), and is disabled, since Fix10.bat opts the computer out from CEIP.
-Consolidator is responsible for running `wsqmcons.exe`, which lacks any documentation but
+Consolidator is responsible for running `wsqmcons.exe`, for which the only documentation provided is
 > This program collects and sends usage data to Microsoft.
 KernelCeipTask (The Kernel CEIP (Customer Experience Improvement Program) Task) "*collects additional information about the system and sends this data to Microsoft.*"
 UsbCeip `collects Universal Serial Bus related statistics and information about your machine and sends it to the Windows Device Connectivity engineering group at Microsoft.`